share/sharedb-mongo/README.md

 - `action` _(String)_
   One of:
+  - `'beforeCreate'`: directly before the call to write a new document
   - `'beforeOverwrite'`: directly before the call to replace a document, can include edits as well as deletions
   - `'beforeSnapshotLookup'`: directly before the call to issue a query for one or more snapshots by ID
 - `fn` _(Function(context, callback))_